Nonprofit Resources

 - Personal financial planning services

-The board should also ensure that the leader is being fairly compensated to avoid unnecessary financial pressures that can create incentives or justification for unhealthy behavior.
+The board should also ensure the leader is fairly compensated to avoid unnecessary financial pressures that could create incentives or justification for unhealthy behavior.

 We hope you have found this board governance series to be informative and helpful.
-Successfully implementing the recommendations in these articles is an important step in achieving nonprofit board health and ensuring that your board is making a positive contribution to the organization.
+Successfully implementing the recommendations in these articles is a vital step toward achieving nonprofit board health and ensuring that your board is making a positive contribution to the organization.

 Please contact us with any questions about board governance at your organization or if you would like to discuss how we can assist you.